The Sadist (1963 film): Reception

-Ryan Gilbey of The Guardian, writing about the 1973 film Badlands in 2008, said that "Terrence Malick began writing his screenplay Badlands, based on [Charles Starkweather and Caril Ann Fugate's] bloodthirsty road trip, in 1970, when he was 27.
-The story had already been loosely dramatised in the 1963 film The Sadist, though hardly anyone remembers that one now."
+In a 2008 retrospective article on Badlands in The Guardian, Ryan Gilbey mentioned that the story of Starkweather and Fugate had been dramatized previously in The Sadist, "though hardly anyone remembers that one now."

 Legacy

 The film is a favorite of director Joe Dante, who owns the 35mm print that has been the source for many of the DVD releases of this film.

-DVD release
+Home media

 In 2007, Apprehensive Films released The Sadist onto DVD.